farao-community/or-tools-release/README.md

 gpg2 --list-keys
 ```

 The release process also need to import your GPG key in the created container.
-For that export the associated GPG key to a file named `private.key` in release directory.
+Though you will need to export the associated GPG key to a file named `private.key` in release directory.

 ```
 gpg --export-secret-keys <GPG_ID> > private.key